 Some dogs can also develop acute pancreatitis.
 This is a serious condition whereby the pancreas (a small organ in the gastrointestinal tract) becomes very inflamed.
 The pancreas is responsible for releasing enzymes that are responsible for helping with the digestion of fats on a normal day-to-day basis.

 But if it is suddenly challenged by an inappropriately high amount of fat (or sometimes also by high cortisol/stress levels), it can become overworked.
 This leads to inflammation and causes the pancreas to stop working effectively.
 Sadly, I have seen episodes of pancreatitis caused by raiding the bins and eating fatty leftovers on many occasions.

 What Will My Veterinarian Need to Do?

 More severe cases will need further investigation.
 Your veterinarian will usually advise a blood sample as a general health screen but also to look for markers that may indicate pancreatitis and dehydration.
 Certain enzymes may be elevated on a blood test and point towards pancreatic inflammation.
-If your pup is dehydrated this may show elevations in kidney parameters as well as increased concentration of red blood cells.
+If your pup is dehydrated, this may show elevations in kidney parameters as well as an increased concentration of red blood cells.
 Your veterinarian will talk you through your pet’s results and the best course of action.

 What Treatment Could My Dog Need?

-If your dog is very sick and dehydration is suspected, then they may need intravenous fluids which are given via a drip.
+If your dog is very sick and dehydration is suspected, then they may need intravenous fluids, which are given via a drip.
 They will be kept in the hospital during this time for monitoring.